Allarezeroes26/File-Organizer/README.md

 ## How It Works

-The program reads every file in the target folder.
+1. The program reads every file in the target folder. <br>
-It checks the file’s extension and matches it to a category.
+2. It checks the file’s extension and matches it to a category. <br>
-It automatically creates the necessary subfolders (if not already existing).
+3. It automatically creates the necessary subfolders (if not already existing). <br>
-Files are then moved to their respective folders using shutil.move().
+4. Files are then moved to their respective folders using shutil.move(). <br>